“In order to get dramatically different results, we have to do something dramatically different.”

 - Time and resources spent researching complicated issues

-When an IT service team solves an issue, often handled by only one person, it is very common for that knowledge solution to go by the wayside.
-With one problem solved, the IT staff moves onto the next problem.
-In a perfect world, that information would be captured for future use, in a sort of knowledge center, in order to save time and resources when the same or similar issues arise again.
+When a service team solves an issue, often handled by only one person, it is very common for that knowledge solution to go by the wayside.
+With one problem solved, employees move to the next problem.
+In a knowledge-centered organization, that information would be captured for future use, in a knowledge base, in order to save time and resources when the same or similar issues arise again.

 In cases where organizations have already implemented some type of knowledge center, there are still bottlenecks to successful implementation: too much bureaucracy in the way of reviews or approval cycles or a lack of priority or time in developing it.
 In some situations, content that has been created often isn’t relatable or contextual to the customer experience.

-- Abundance: Share more, learn more.
+- Abundance: Share more, learn more

-- Demand Driven: Knowledge is a by-product of interaction
+- Demand driven: Knowledge is a by-product of interaction

 - Trust: Engage, empower, motivate

 KCS isn’t just theoretical though: its tenets provide both a method and techniques that help organizations respond to issues quicker, including shortening the time necessary to address complex issues, and provide consistent answers for customers that enable self-service support.

 - Evolve content based on usage and demand